Nutritional Sciences Program

 Welcome to the Nutritional Sciences (Dietetics) Program at Morgan State University (MSU).
 We are pleased that you have an interest in the growing field of Dietetics which is loaded with opportunities for the student who is interested in studying the science of food and nutrition.
 As a student of the Program you will be well trained in the science of nutrient metabolism; medical nutrition therapy for various diseases and conditions; food habits and customs of various populations, food preparation and safety; and health promotion and disease prevention.

-The mission of the Nutritional Sciences Program at Morgan State University is to prepare highly qualified students from diverse backgrounds with knowledge and skills for success in supervised practice programs, Graduate School or leadership in dietetic practice.
-The Program's mission is aligned with the mission of the University and the School of Community Health and Policy.
-All three missions embrace the diversity of its student clientele, prepares highly qualified graduate students to serve, and address priority issues of the local and broader community.
+The mission of the Dietetics program at Morgan State University is to prepare highly qualified students from culturally diverse backgrounds with knowledge and skills for success in supervised practice programs, graduate school or leadership in a dietetic practice.
+The mission embraces the diversity of its student clientele, prepares highly qualified graduates to serve and address priority issues of the local and broader community.

-3. To prepare students for entry-level positions as food and nutrition professionals in the field of Dietetics.
+Goal #2 Program graduates will be prepared for entry-level positions as food and nutrition professionals in the field of Dietetics

 The Program goals are aligned with the mission of ACEND accredited DPD programs, and that of the School and the University.
 All three missions remain very relevant.
 Furthermore, the goals of the Program are undergirded by the 2008 ACEND Eligibility Requirements and Accreditation Standards for Didactic Programs in Dietetics; workforce and secular trends and demands help to shape the goals of the DPD Program.

 “Of program graduates who apply to a supervised practice program, at least 50% are admitted within 12 months of graduation”.